 The metering and management charge on your business gas bill can be broken down into four smaller charges.

 It might seem strange to think, but you don't own the gas meter on the wall of your business.
 For that matter, neither does Gazprom Energy!
-In reality, your gas meter is owned by a meter asset management company, who will charge businesses a rental charge to cover the cost of providing and maintaining the meter and associated equipment.
+In reality, your gas meter is owned by a meter asset management company, which will charge you a rental fee to cover the cost of providing and maintaining the meter and any associated equipment.

 Likewise, you'll have to pay a rental charge for your Automated Meter Readings.
 These rental charges also apply to your business if you have an AMR device or smart meter attached to your gas meter and cover the cost of providing automated readings, along with the cost of the communications system needed to conduct automated readings.

 Finally, your business gas bill will contain two charges from the government.

 Businesses will be charged on a per kilowatt-hour basis.
 For more information, check out our Climate Change Levy guide here.

 VAT will be charged at the standard rate, which is currently 20%.
-However, a reduced rate applied to businesses that use less than 4397 kWh per month, or qualify for exemption, such as some charities.
+However, a reduced rate applies to businesses that use less than 4,397 kWh per month and some organisations, such as certain charities, will qualify for an exemption.

 If your business energy contract is coming up for renewal, why not make the switch to Gazprom Energy?
-With our simple 5 step switching process, you could be just a few clicks away from your next energy deal.
-To find out more, give the Gazprom Energy team a call today on 0161 837 3395 or visit our contact us page.
+With our simple 5-step switching process, you could be just a few clicks away from your next energy deal.